Multiple sexual ornaments

-Many species have multiple sexual ornaments, whereby females select mating partners using several cues instead of only one cue.
-Whereas this phenomenon is self-evident and hence long recognized, adaptive explanations of why females use several instead of only one signal have been formulated relatively recently.
+Many species have multiple sexual ornaments, whereby females select mating partners using several signals instead of only one.
+Whereas this phenomenon is self-evident and hence long recognized, adaptive explanations of why females use several signals instead of only one signal have been formulated relatively recently.
 Several hypotheses exist, but mutually exclusive tests are still lacking.

 Hypotheses

-There are several hypotheses that attempt to explain why a male would have multiple sexual ornaments.
+Several hypotheses attempt to explain why males have multiple sexual ornaments.

 Multiple messages hypothesis

 The multiple message hypothesis states that different ornaments signal different properties of an individual's overall quality.
 Models support the possibility that this hypothesis is evolutionarily stable but empirical tests are lacking.

 Some ornaments represent long-term or short-term changes in overall condition.
 Elegant plumes in a bird or antlers in a deer grown once a year could signal the overall condition of an animal during the long period of growth; this is thus an example of a long-term change.
 Secondary characters like the inflatable bare patches of skin on a grouse species or the colorful patches of skin in a primate species could represent short-term changes.